abastacky/Digital-Electronics/README.md

 -evaluate how loud the audio should be played, based on pressure from the sensor -play back recorded story/audio corresponding to that particular area on the body

+OR

+-sense the distance away from the viewer
+-play stories at an inverse volume to the distance of the viewer from the garment

 ## Week 5